tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/2-music_and_abstract_art-article.md

 The truly beautiful thing about abstract art is it can take on meanings that were not foreseen by the artist when they created the work.
 For example, Pablo Picasso painted Guernica long before Bob Dylan wrote All Along the Watchtower.

+(Closer with first or second pronouns, possibly both.)